 Being diagnosed with a terminal illness is tough.
-In the midst of the emotional process of dealing with the illness, there are a number of legal issues we all encounter as we die.
-Most importantly, medical aid-in-dying options.
-For me, this came in the form of supporting legislation to legalize end of life options for terminally ill.
+In the midst of the emotional process of dealing with the illness, there are a number of legal issues we all encounter as we die—including, most importantly, medical aid-in-dying options.
+For me, this came in the form of supporting legislation to legalize end-of-life options for the terminally ill.
 For others, it may be another type of engagement.
 Staying connected to a social group or cause is helpful on many levels.

-Although there are challenges with having terminal illness, there are also great gifts.
+Although there are challenges with having a terminal illness, there are also great gifts.

-I have time to prepare for dying—for example, by giving away things I don’t need, doing things I love but may have neglected, and renewing relationships with old friends.
-Healing unresolved conflicts in relationships and ensuring that I am comfortable with my relationships before I die.
+I have time to prepare for dying—for example, by giving away things I don’t need, doing things I love but may have neglected, renewing relationships with old friends, healing unresolved conflicts, and ensuring that I am comfortable with my relationships before I die.

 Additionally, I now understand that I am dying and I am living.
 Dying is a part of living and living is a part of dying.
-Every day I remind myself that knowing I am dying offers me the opportunity to be my best self, to spend the time I have left by living fully in the present.
+Every day, I remind myself that knowing I am dying offers me the opportunity to be my best self and to spend the time I have left living fully in the present.

-Finally, the most significant gift was totally unexpected: Sometimes I am happier than I have ever been.
-Because I have let go of the past and the past has let go of me.
+Finally, the most significant gift was totally unexpected: Sometimes, I am happier than I have ever been, perhaps because I have let go of the past and the past has let go of me.
 It simply isn’t relevant anymore.
-I live more centered in the present moment than I ever have.
-And I am just plain happy to be here.
-Right now.
+I live more centered in the present moment than I ever have, and I am just plain happy to be here—right now.

 Copyright Cortney S. Warren, Ph.D.

-- “Why don’t I go to a state or country that does have legal aid in dying options?”
-I am often asked this question.
-So I want to clarify what the options really are in the 6 states (Oregon, Washington, Vermont, Montana, New Mexico, California, Colorado) and 16 countries (including Canada, Belgium, the Netherlands, Denmark, France, Germany, Switzerland) that have legalized assisted dying.
-This option is available for terminally ill patients expected to die within a specified time frame (typically, 6 months), and who have rationally and voluntarily consented to the assisted dying option—option.
+3. “Why don’t I go to a state or country that does have legal aid in dying options?”
+I am often asked this question, so I want to clarify what the options really are in the six states (Oregon, Washington, Vermont, Montana, New Mexico, California, and Colorado) and 16 countries (including Canada, Belgium, the Netherlands, Denmark, France, Germany, and Switzerland) that have legalized assisted dying.
+This option is available for terminally ill patients expected to die within a specified time frame (typically six months), and who have rationally and voluntarily consented to the assisted dying option.
 But the problem with all of these legal options in all of these places is that they also include the condition that the dying person “must self-administer the drug.”
-This is something that people with MSA cannot or may not be able to do: by the time we are ready and wanting to die, it is extremely unlikely that we will be able to self-administer any drug!
-Because the brain deterioration will include an inability to swallow or to use our arms and hands to deliver anything!
+This is something that people with MSA cannot or may not be able to do: by the time we are ready and wanting to die, it is extremely unlikely that we will be able to self-administer any drug—because the brain deterioration will include an inability to swallow or to use our arms and hands to deliver anything.